thingsboard/thingsboard.github.io/docs/user-guide/ui/advanced-data-key-configuration.md

 column-visibility:
     0:
         image: /images/user-guide/widgets/advanced-data-key/column-width-3-ce.png
+        title: 'The "temperature" data key column is visible on the widget;'
     1:
         image: /images/user-guide/widgets/advanced-data-key/column-visibility-1-ce.png
-        title: 'Select whether the column will be shown in the visibility selection menu so that clients without permissions will not be able to hide it.'
+        title: 'Choose whether the column will be shown in the visibility selection menu so that clients without permissions cannot hide it;'
     2:
         image: /images/user-guide/widgets/advanced-data-key/column-visibility-2-ce.png
+        title: 'The "temperature" data key column has been hidden.'

 column-to-display:
     0:
         image: /images/user-guide/widgets/advanced-data-key/column-to-display-1-ce.png
+        title: 'The "temperature" column is displayed in the column visibility menu;'
     1:
         image: /images/user-guide/widgets/advanced-data-key/column-to-display-2-ce.png
+        title: 'To hide the "temperature" column in the column visibility menu, select "Disabled" in the "Column selection in &#39;Column to Display&#39;" field;'
     2:
         image: /images/user-guide/widgets/advanced-data-key/column-to-display-3-ce.png
+        title: 'The "temperature" column has been excluded from the visibility selection.'

 column-export:
     0:
         image: /images/user-guide/widgets/advanced-data-key/column-export-1-pe.png
+        title: 'The "Include column in export" function allows you to choose under what conditions a widget can be exported with a specific data key column.
+There are three options: always, only if column visible (you can change the visibility in default column visibility), and never.'

 timeseries-line-chart-example:
     0:
-        image: /images/user-guide/widgets/advanced-data-key/timeseries-line-chart-example-1-сe.png
+        image: /images/user-guide/widgets/advanced-data-key/timeseries-line-chart-example-1-ce.png
         title: 'Open the dashboard and enter edit mode by clicking the button in the top right corner of the screen;'
     1:
-        image: /images/user-guide/widgets/advanced-data-key/timeseries-line-chart-example-2-сe.png
+        image: /images/user-guide/widgets/advanced-data-key/timeseries-line-chart-example-2-ce.png
         title: 'In the top right corner of the widget, click the "pencil" icon to open the widget editing window;'
     2:
-        image: /images/user-guide/widgets/advanced-data-key/timeseries-line-chart-example-3-сe.png
+        image: /images/user-guide/widgets/advanced-data-key/timeseries-line-chart-example-3-ce.png
-        title: 'Now, click "pencil" icon to next to the key that you want to edit;'
+        title: 'Now, click "pencil" icon next to the key that you want to edit;'
     3:
-        image: /images/user-guide/widgets/advanced-data-key/timeseries-line-chart-example-4-сe.png
+        image: /images/user-guide/widgets/advanced-data-key/timeseries-line-chart-example-4-ce.png
         title: 'The data key configuration window has been opened.
 Navigate to the "Advanced" tab to open advanced data key configuration.'

 data-is-hidden-by-default: